What We Do

 We realize that you have a wide range of choices available to you and that seeking counseling can be a difficult decision within itself.
 Therefore, you will discuss the needs and special circumstances of the individual or family with the therapist when planning treatment and setting goals.
 The therapy technique chosen will be specifically tailored to meet the situation and needs of the individual(s) involved.

-New Braunfels Counseling Center has been serving the New Braunfels Texas community for over 25 years!
-Our dedicated team of professionals is here for your counseling needs.
+New Braunfels Counseling Center has been serving the New Braunfels Texas community for over 27 years!
+NOW, we are super excited to be opening our newest location, Lubbock Counseling Center where it all began and now continues for the owner.
+Our dedicated team of professionals are here for your counseling needs.

-Darla Lane, LCSW is the founder, owner and director of New Braunfels Counseling Center (NBCC), established in 1997.
+Darla Lane, LCSW-S is the founder, owner and director of New Braunfels Counseling Center (NBCC), established in 1997.
 Through the years, New Braunfels Counseling Center has achieved an excellent reputation and referral base.
 NBCC has continued to grow, reaching out to many in the New Braunfels area.
+Most recently, Darla is ecstatic about the opportunity to open a second location, Lubbock Counseling Center in Lubbock, TX (Red Raider land)!!

-Darla Lane, LCSW holds a Masters Degree in Social Work from Our Lady of the Lake University in San Antonio, Texas.
-She holds the highest licensure possible at the Masters Level, as she is a Licensed Clinical Social Worker (LCSW).
+Darla Lane, LCSW-S holds a Masters Degree in Social Work from Our Lady of the Lake University in San Antonio, Texas.
+In addition, she earned her Bachelors Degree in Social Work from Texas Tech University, where she has remained a true Red Raider at heart for all of these years!
+Darla holds the highest licensure possible at the Masters Level, as she is a Licensed Clinical Social Worker – Supervisor (LCSW-S).
 She has been a member with the National Association of Social Workers, the National Association of Cognitive-Behavioral Therapists, and the Association for Play Therapy.
 She has also been a member with the New Braunfels Women’s Chamber of Commerce and The Greater Chamber of New Braunfels.
 Her background includes pediatric and adolescent diagnostics and treatment, geriatric consultation, specialized training in anxiety, depression and OCD.
-She has provided individual, group, and conjoint family therapy with children, adolescents, adults and seniors for the past 30 years and has been a social worker for 33 years.
+She has provided individual, group, and conjoint family therapy with children, adolescents, adults and seniors for the past 31 years and has been a social worker for 34 years.

 Melanie Blank, LCSW